healiseu/IntersystemsCacheORM/README.md

 ### Source Code
 Open and view [cacheorm.py][8]
-The code released here was originally written for [TRIADB][11] project.
+The code released here was originally written and used as a module of [TRIADB][11] project.

 ### Tests and Demos
 There are two folders in this release: